callruby/ruby-apps-workflows/README.md

 the dockerfile are written in way to be run on the root path of the repository

 Some of Dockerfile needs secrets or certificates in order to be used

+These Dockerfiles uses Sonarqube , that require some network connectivity ( For ex.
+The vpn has to be always on )
 ```

 #### Dockerfile Sonarqube Url change